derekg1729/Enhanced-Platform-Starter-Kit/docs/systematic-dev/backlog.md

     - Accessibility compliance
     - Unit tests for chat components

+- **[TASK-HW000D] Refactor AgentsPage Component for Server/Client Separation**
+  - **Priority**: High
+  - **Status**: Done
+  - **Description**: Refactor the AgentsPage component to properly separate server and client components following Next.js best practices.
+  - **Acceptance Criteria**:
+    - Create a server component (page.tsx) that handles metadata and renders the client component
+    - Move all state management and data fetching logic to a client component (AgentsPageClient.tsx)
+    - Update all tests to work with the new component structure
+    - Ensure all tests pass with the new implementation
+    - Document the new component architecture

 ### Phase 1: Design and Planning

 - **[TASK-HW001] Design Agent Creation Flow**